puppetlabs/trapperkeeper-authorization/doc/authorization-config.md

 present or does not have a value of `SUCCESS` and/or the CN cannot be extracted from the `X-Client-DN` value, the request is considered "unauthenticated".

-The `X-Client-DN` will attempt to be parsed first as an DN per [RFC 2253](https://www.ietf.org/rfc/rfc2253.txt).
+The `X-Client-DN` will attempt to be parsed first as a DN per [RFC 2253](https://www.ietf.org/rfc/rfc2253.txt).
 For example:

 ~~~~